Skip to Content

 Recipes to use with royal icing

-I’m sure lots of you will be making your royal icing for gingerbread houses and cookies but I thought I’d make a small list of my favourite recipes to pair it with incase you’re in need of inspiration!
+I’m sure lots of you will be making your royal icing for gingerbread houses and cookies but I thought I’d make a small list of my favourite recipes to pair it with, in case you’re in need of inspiration!

-This icing freezes very well for a long time.
-So that’s always an option too if you don’t know when you’ll need it next.
-When you’re ready to use your frozen royal icing, leave it to sit at room temperature for a few hours until it’s completely thawed.
+This icing freezes very well for a long time so this is a great option if you don’t know when you’ll need it next.
+When you’re ready to use your frozen icing, leave it to sit at room temperature for a few hours until it’s completely thawed.
+Again, it’s likely that the liquid will separate so just make sure to give it a good mix before using.
+You might also need to add a little more icing sugar as defrosting can make it runnier.

 After mixing it in the bowl, run a toothpick through it.
 The line from the toothpick should disappear in around 5 seconds.
 If it doesn’t disappear or disappears too slowly, add a little bit more water.
 If it disappears immediately, add more icing sugar.
+And if it’s not spreading properly when you pipe it onto your cookies, you can use a toothpick to gently move it into place.

 Vegan Royal Icing